jonnypetraglia/eyebrows/README.md

   * hideBarsDelay = for images how many ms before the titlebar hides; set to 0 for it to never hide
   * protocol = either "HTTP/1.0" or "HTTP/1.1"
   * useSSL = whether or not to serve through SSL; hint: do it
+  * username = for authentication
+  * password = for authentication
+  * ignoreHidden = whether or not to ignore hidden files

 2. Why?